-There will be 3 programming assignments throughout the semester, each worth 15%~20% of the total grade, and each taking about 3~4 weeks to complete.
-These assignments can be completed in groups up to 2 students.
+There will be 3 programming assignments throughout the semester, each worth 15% of the total grade, and each taking about 3~4 weeks to complete.
+These assignments must be completed individually.
 The projects will require knowledge of Java, C and/or C++.
 It is expected that students know the basics of these languages, but students are free to generally choose the languages they want to implement their assignments in.
 These assignments must all work in a Linux environment (in which they will be graded in).
-These assignments must be submitted through BlackBoard; only 1 student (from the group) must submit the assignment.